There are new requirements for the Tour of Heroes app:

 Create that file with this content:

-*ngFor once again to iterate over a list of heroes and display their names.
+*ngFor is used again to iterate over a list of heroes and display their names.

 HeroService from the